 "This is particularly true of the 'Klan Room Tableau,' arguably Christenberry's most vociferous expression of social protest and emotive power.
 The installation can be seen as a means of exorcising the demons that have haunted the artist since his first encounter in 1960 with a Klansman as he neared the third floor of a Tuscaloosa courthouse," she said.

 Christenberry's work has been the focus of many recent exhibitions, including "Passing Time: The Art of William Christenberry," a survey Smithsonian American Art Museum that recently completed a national tour.
 Christenberry is also an educator: he has been on the art faculty at the Corcoran College of Art and Design since 1968.
 He is represented by Hemphill Fine Arts in Washington, D.C., and Pace/MacGill Gallery in New York City.

-Oct.
+Other exhibitions include: Oct.
 23 - Dec.
 8: "Splendor: West African Art from the Collection of Alfred Prince, Part 1," in the main gallery, curated by Mills and organized by the Samek Art Gallery.

 "Prince has an extraordinary collection of West African art including life-size carved wooden figures, masks made with a wide variety of materials, cast and worked metal objects, and wooden furniture," said Mills.

 "This is the first in a series of exhibitions planned over the next several years that will focus on different areas of Dr. Prince's collection," he said.
 During each exhibition, students will research various objects in conjunction with their courses.
 A post-series publication will illustrate the exhibitions and include student writing.

 "Splendor Part I" focuses on the human figure, with sculptures that represent fertility, maternity, sacred subjects, and death.
 Some figures are worn while dancing, while others serve more utilitarian purposes, or as fetishes.